 We look into the most common ingredients, letting you know the truth about what's making your glassware sparkle and your dishes shine.

-Corrosion inhibitors lessen the chances of our metal crockery and the dishwasher becoming rusty.
+Your typical dishwasher becoming rusty.
 They're usually listed as aluminium salts.

 What about stains from egg, pasta and cereal?